-My name is Rhonda, I have been married to Mike for 42 years.
-I have a full time job as an Office Manager at an Engineering/Surveying firm.
+My name is Rhonda, I have been married to Mike for 43 years.
+I have a full time job in an Engineering/Land Surveying firm.
 I have a daughter, Stephanie and son Nathan.
 My daughter has a wonderful husband, Jeff and 3 Terrific boys, Noah, Carter, Grayson and a beautiful girl named Ivy LaRue.
 They recently moved away to Corvailis, Oregon.
 My son has a beautiful wife, Elsa and a precious daughter, Abigail and handsome son, Jackson .
 They live 39 miles from me.
 I have a sister in Louisiana and a brother in Idaho.
-I suffered a great loss in Feb.
-2011 when I lost my dad.
-I am blessed to still have my mom who lives with my sister.
+I suffered 2 great losses in Feb.
+2011 and June 2017 when I lost my parents.
 Family is very important to me.
 I enjoy babysitting for my grand-children and grand-dogs.
 I am Mimi in case you couldn't tell.
 I love to sing and play the piano in my spare time.
-My dream is to spend a Christmas at Disneyworld with my whole family....I don't dream too big!
+My dream is to spend a Christmas at Disney world with my whole family....I don't dream too big!